Recap: Batman: The Animated Series E51 "The Man Who Killed Batman"

 - Sliding Scale of Comedy and Horror: This episode is a lot of fun, while you're not Sid.
 The Ominous Pipe Organ should tip you that this is a Mook Horror Show, and we see a guy in an acid Death Trap from the victim's perspective!

 - Something Completely Different: A nobody mob underling, "Sid the Squid", acts as the lookout on a job in which Batman is apparently killed.
 From Sid's perspective, Bats fell into a gas explosion, but everyone else thought Sid pushed him.
-He has to deal with a jealous Joker, an obsessed Commissioner Gordon, and a few rival mob bosses who can't believe his story.
+He has to deal with a jealous Joker, an angry Harvey Bullock, and a few rival mob bosses who can't believe his story.
 The producers admitted that this episode was an experiment to see if they could make a good episode with Batman appearing as little as possible (indeed, Batman only appears for about three minutes total in this episode).
 Arguably, they succeeded.

 - Super-Stoic Shopkeeper: The bartender.